kellyjwallace/kellyjwallace.github.io/outreach.md

 <a href="https://austinscienceadvocates.wordpress.com/"> <b> Austin Science Advocates</b></a> promotes science communication and science policy awareness.
 As part of the planning team I have helped with guest speaker events, skills workshops, and “contact your local representative” sessions. <br><br>

-In 2019 I organized a weekly graduate <b>student writing group</b> for students in the EEB Program.
+In Fall 2019 I organized a weekly graduate <b>student writing group</b> for students in the EEB Program.

 <br><br><a href="../">Home</a>